OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_in_Java_Cheat_Sheet.md

 #### Symptom

-Injection of this type occur when the application use untrusted user input to build a JPA query using a String and execute it.
+Injection of this type occur when the application uses untrusted user input to build a JPA query using a String and execute it.
 It's quite similar to SQL injection but here the altered language is not SQL but JPA QL.

 #### How to prevent